Skip to main content

 A subpoena may also be delivered by certified mail through the postal service.
 This method is often used when physical delivery is not feasible or when the recipient is more likely to be responsive to mail service.
 The witness acknowledges receipt of the subpoena in writing.

-Service by mail might not be appropriate for witness subpoenas requiring personal appearance.
-Rather, they’re commonly used for subpoena duces tecum issued to the recipient to provide documents as evidence to a legal proceeding.
+Service by mail might not be appropriate for witness subpoenas requiring a personal appearance.
+Rather, they’re commonly used for a subpoena duces tecum issued to the recipient to provide documents as evidence in a legal proceeding.

 3. Electronic Service